-- Stakeholder consultation and community entry political and community leadership must be properly engaged for their buy-in i to ensure the sustainability of the project. - Project ownership the project should be owned by the Ministry of Tourism and Cultural Affairs and managed using a PPP arrangement.
-The local community can however benefit from employment and boost in commercial activities. - Livelihood support-considering that poverty is high in the project area, this will improve the local economic, environmental and security situation of the project area. - Access to finance requirements of financial institutions and interest rates should be reviewed to allow to SMEs (beach bar operators, souvenir sellers, taxi drivers, tour guides etc.) that constitute about 60-70% of industry players access finance. - Training A capacity assessment and capacity building targeting locals should focus on areas such as Accounting, Marketing and Management.
+- Stakeholder consultation and community entry political and community leadership must be properly engaged for their buy-in to ensure the sustainability of the project. - Project ownership the project should be owned by the Ministry of Tourism and Cultural Affairs and managed using a PPP arrangement.
+The local community can however benefit from employment and boost in commercial activities.
+In cases where local community believes they can manage the project, consideration should be given to their proposal and adequate capacity built for them. - Livelihood support-considering that poverty is high in the project area, this will improve the local economic, environmental and security situation of the project area. - Access to finance requirements of financial institutions and interest rates should be reviewed to allow to SMEs (beach bar operators, souvenir sellers, taxi drivers, tour guides etc.) that constitute about 60-70% of industry players access finance. - Training A capacity assessment and capacity building targeting locals should focus on areas such as Accounting, Marketing and Management.
 For implementing institutions, the focus should be on E&S issues.
 A skills development centre should be established to train locals especially women and children.
 They should also be provided some capital to start business. - Project implementation and monitoring An ecotourism plan should be developed to address issues of wildlife and forest protection, sand mining, stone breaking, natural disaster management, development of additional tourism attraction to mitigate environmental concerns.
 Respective MPs should be involved in monitoring of project implementation.